Close view of a man with opened AI chat on laptop

 A New Role for Teachers

-Far from being replaced, teachers are taking on a transformative new role in this AI-driven educational landscape.
+Far from being replaced, teachers take on a transformative new role in this AI-driven educational landscape.

-Educators are now becoming mentors in digital literacy, helping students understand the ethical and intellectual boundaries of these tools.
-The goal is not to prohibit AI, but to integrate it as a complement to human reasoning, creativity, and moral judgment.
+Educators are now turning into mentors in digital literacy, explaining to students where the ethical and intellectual boundaries of those tools lie.
+It is not about forbidding the use of AI but rather about incorporating it to complement, not replace, human reasoning, creativity, and moral judgment.

-As the UNESCO 2024 Education Report states, “AI cannot replace the empathy, intuition, and ethical responsibility of a teacher — but it can amplify their ability to teach.”
+As the UNESCO 2024 Education Report says, “AI cannot replace the empathy, intuition, and ethical responsibility of a teacher — but it can amplify their ability to teach.”

 The Psychological Side: Learning Without Effort

-There’s also a psychological dimension to consider.
-The constant availability of AI-generated answers can condition students to expect instant gratification, reducing patience and curiosity — both essential traits in learning.
+But there’s also a psychological dimension involved: the constant availability of answers provided by AI can really condition students to instant gratification, reducing patience and curiosity-the very essential traits in learning.

-According to a study by the University of Cambridge, students who frequently used AI tools reported higher frustration levels when facing problems without automated help.
-Over time, this could foster mental laziness, where creativity and problem-solving skills decline.
+One study from the University of Cambridge found that students who used AI tools often reported higher frustration levels when problems could not be solved with automated help.
+Over time, this may promote mental laziness, whereby creativity and problem-solving skills diminish.

 Education experts warn that if students no longer experience the challenge of building knowledge through trial and error, their capacity for resilience and independent thinking could weaken.